debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-as-routing-profiles/create-lorawan-or-cellular-as-routing-profile.md

 1. Click **Create**.

-    -\> The new LoRaWAN® or cellular AS routing profile in message mode is created and opened in edit mode.
+    -\&gt; The new LoRaWAN® or cellular AS routing profile in message mode is created and opened in edit mode.